Portal hypertension is an increase in the blood pressure within a system of veins called the portal venous system.

 It is an indirect measurement of portal venous pressure.
 It is used to monitor the disease progression, response to treatment and progression of the disease.

 It is measured by inserting a fluid-filled balloon introduced into the femoral or internal jugular vein and advanced into a branch of the hepatic vein fluoroscopy.

 It is now considered to be the gold standard for assessment of the severity of portal hypertension.

 A value greater than 5mm Hg is considered significant and the disease becomes clinically apparent when the value exceeds 10-12 mm Hg.

 Upper Gastrointestinal Endoscopy

-Endoscopic examination of esophagus, stomach and duodenum is used to assess varices and severity of bleed if any.
+Endoscopic examination of the esophagus, stomach and duodenum is used to assess varices and severity of bleed if any.